fchierad/PRD/PRD.md

 <a name="PRD.util.JSONobj.get"></a>

 ##### JSONobj.get(inputJSON, whattoget, [returntype]) ⇒ <code>string</code> \| <code>number</code> \| <code>boolean</code> \| <code>object</code>
-Retrieves a property of an ECMA object (or its subordinate object) and returns it in the specified type.
-Note: To reference properties with a dot in their name use the format ["property.name"] .
-Ported from IDM engine to RBPM.
+Retrieves a property of an ECMA object (or its subordinate object) and returns it in the specified type.<br/>Note: To reference properties with a dot in their name use the format ["property.name"] .<br/>Ported from IDM engine to RBPM.
 IDM Engine version at https://github.com/fchierad/IDM-ECMAlib/blob/v1.0.2/JSONlib-JS.js

 **Kind**: static method of [<code>JSONobj</code>](#PRD.util.JSONobj)
 **Returns**: <code>string</code> \| <code>number</code> \| <code>boolean</code> \| <code>object</code> - Selected property's value in the selected format.
 If parsing of the object fails returns an empty string